 The only thing you can be certain about in times like these is that things will go wrong – and besides deep breathing and calming teas, there’s not a ton you can do about it.

-7. Don’t Forget the Booze
+7. Don’t Forget the Drinks

-After four days of waking up at 5 a.m. and hauling hundreds of 60-pound boxes of turkeys, anyone could use a drink.
-Around 3 p.m. on the Tuesday and Wednesday before Thanksgiving, when customers are finally picking up their birds, a bottle of Wild Turkey (of course) magically appears, and everyone’s sleep deprivation-induced irritability turns into a loopy sort of adrenaline.
-(We’re still at work, so moderation is key).
+Around 3 p.m. on the Tuesday and Wednesday before Thanksgiving, when customers are finally picking up their birds, a bottle of Wild Turkey – of course – magically appears, and everyone’s sleep deprivation-induced irritability turns into a loopy sort of adrenaline.
+We’re still at work, so moderation is key!

-If you don’t or can’t drink, more power to you – my experience shows that many will need it to get through this week.
-But if you do, a nice bottle of wine with dinner (at the very least) is a must on Thanksgiving, with maybe a nice strong nightcap (or three) after dessert.
+If you do imbibe, a nice bottle of wine with dinner at the very least is a must on Thanksgiving, with maybe a nice strong nightcap after dessert.

 Guests love bringing wine, or stronger libations, to share with the meal or as a gift for the host or hostess.
 There’s nothing that makes me happier than a well-stocked bar for the celebration.